 Keeping it in the Family – Literally

 Mayer Rothschild calculated and manipulated his fortunes beyond the grave.
-Before his death, it was written into the family that only male Rothschilds would stand to inherit the family fortune.
+Before his death, he had written into the family that only male Rothschilds would stand to inherit the family fortune.
 The women in the family had no choice but to marry their cousins (one was an uncle) or leave the family.
-This ensured that the Rothschild wealth remained with the Rothschild family, until this current day.
+This ensured the Rothschild wealth remained within the Rothschild family until current days.

 “Mayer Amschel Rothschild, founder of the banking family, likewise arranged his affairs so that cousin marriages among his descendants were inevitable.
 His will barred female descendants from any direct inheritance.
 Without an inheritance, female Rothschilds had few possible marriage partners of the same religion and suitable economic and social stature—except other Rothschilds.
 Rothschild brides bound the family together.
 Four of Mayer’s granddaughters married grandsons, and one married her uncle.”

 Today the Rothschild fortune is valued at $2 trillion in assets including mining, real estate, and financial services and institutions.
 The exact amount is still uncertain, as the wealth of each family member is heavily guarded.